uoscompsci/PRISONER/doc/tutorials.demo.rst

    </object-criteria>
   </object-policy>

 What did this do?
-The "store" object-policy tells PRISONER we can now store objects of the type Facebook:User, so long as it matches the current participant, while the two "store" attribute-policies only allow us to store these attributes.
+The "store" object-policy tells PRISONER we can now store objects of the type Facebook:Person, so long as it matches the current participant, while the two "store" attribute-policies only allow us to store these attributes.

 Let's reload the experiment, and try to save the object again.
 This time, you should be told this was successful.
 But what can we do with these data?
 Let's go back to our shell on the Docker container and run the following::